-(The problem with Najib is not his ideas but his will power and having the right character to make the actual change.
-After the stunt he pulled off in Perak, who is going to believe what he says?
-Image source: http://www.thenutgraph.com)
+(The problem with Najib is not his ideas in his 10MP but his willpower and having the right character to make the actual change.
+After the stunt, he pulled off in Perak, who is going to believe what he says?
+Image source: Bloomberg)

-Whatever Najib have said from his carefully prepared speech in the Parliament actually means nothing to the ordinary people.
-Why?
-It is because whatever Najib have said is nothing but a general policy – another politician talk, designed to bring high hopes to various sectors.
+It is because whatever Najib has said is nothing but a general policy – another politician talk, designed to bring high hopes to various sectors.
 This is just one man making promises to the nation – whether he can make good of his promise, is another ball game altogether.

-The same echoed by Anwar Ibrahim when he said:-
+The same was echoed by Anwar Ibrahim when he said:-

 “You may have grand ideas, but whether you can implement it, it’s another thing”

-If I was Pak Lah, I would not be so quick to say “big leap” right now – let’s wait for the actual implementation and enforcement.
-After all, this is Malaysia – we bound to have flip-flop and reversal of policies due to the political reasons.
+If I was Pak Lah, I would not be so quick to say “big leap” on this 10MP right now – let’s wait for the actual implementation and enforcement.
+After all, this is Malaysia – we are bound to have flip-flops and reversal of policies due to political reasons.